Amish Star Quilt Block: Where Tradition Meets Celestial Beauty

 Cut out all four units.
 A rough cut is good enough.
 There are no points for cutting exactly on the outside line of each. :)

-Step 2: Assemble the units for an Amish Star
+🧵Create the units for our Amish Star quilt block

 The block is divided into 'corners' and 'sides'.
 You need 4 of each.